Page Turner Awards is delighted to announce our 2024 Book Award Finalists, shown in random order!

 Justine Gilbert for "Montecatini"

-Justine Gilbert's debut novel, Daisy Chain was published in March 2023 by Claret Press, historical fiction about the women who surrounded Roosevelt's presidency.
-Daisy Chain has been shortlisted for the Paul Torday Memorial Award 2024.
-Born in New York, Justine has lived in America and Italy, but
+Justine Gilbert was born in New York, but lived mostly in Europe.
+Her debut novel, Daisy Chain was published in March 2023 by Claret Press, historical fiction about the women who surrounded Roosevelt's presidency.
+Daisy Chain was shortlisted for the Paul Torday Memorial Award 2024.
+Her second novel

 Jay McKenzie for "Mim and Wiggy's Grand Adventure"